July 18th, 2014

 WHETHER YOU’RE TOTING A GUITAR, A BIKE, OR A STROLLER, THERE ARE PLENTY OF RESTRICTIONS WHEN IT COMES TO CHECKING AND CARRYING ON LARGE, BULKY ITEMS.
 FOLLOW THIS CHECKLIST TO MAKE SURE THAT YOUR ITEM MAKES IT ON BOARD—AND ARRIVE SAFELY AT YOUR FINAL DESTINATION.

-When you're preparing for a flight, packing normal items, like clothes, shoes or a laptop, is no big deal.
+When you're preparing for a flight, packing normal items, like clothes, shoes or a laptop into a packing cube, is no big deal.
 But what do you do if you need to bring carry on bags, checked bags or oversized items that are large, awkwardly shaped, heavy and/or fragile?

 Problematic items may include: kids' stuff (like strollers, car seats), medical equipment, musical instruments, and bikes.
 If you don't plan ahead, you could get charged with pricey airline baggage fees or the airline might prohibit you from flying with the item.

 Unfortunately, there isn't one set of rules that all airlines follow—each one has a different policy.
 But this summary, below, simplifies the policies of three popular airlines, so you can stress less and save more!

 *Note: An item's "linear inches" or "dimensional inches" can be calculated by adding its length, width and height.